 - If students are living on-campus or with their parents, they cannot receive this grant in combination with a Guaranteed Access (GA) Grant from the Maryland Higher Education Commission (MHEC).
 If this occurs, the "Institutional Grant" will be canceled.
 This restriction does not apply to students who are living off-campus not with parents.

 - To receive an award from the Federal Supplemental Educational Opportunity Grant (SEOG) funds, you must also be eligible for a Federal Pell Grant and the Expected Family Contribution (EFC) from your FAFSA must be $0.
 Some SEOG recipients may receive awards from both funds, with their award amounts matching similar students who only receive awards from the Institutional Grant.

 Amounts vary based on financial need, housing status, and in-state or out-of-state tuition rates.
 Annual award amounts are subject to change.

 Awards are pro-rated based on full-time, 3/4 time, 1/2 time, or less than 1/2 time enrollment.
 See Minimum Credit requirements.
 Awards may not be used for summer enrollment.

-New applicants must apply for fall semester admission and must submit a complete admission application (including transcripts, test scores, and other admission documents) by December 1.
-Students must also submit a FAFSA by January 15.
+For priority consideration, new freshman applicants must apply for fall semester admission and submit a complete admission application (including transcripts and other admission documents) by November 15 and must also submit a FAFSA by our FAFSA Priority Deadlines.

 The maximum award amounts are $1,200.